directory

 Overview

-The new SLAT Certificate is open to graduate students in any graduate program at UF.
-This certificate covers Second Language Acquisition and Teaching (SLAT) for a variety of languages, including English, and is intended to attract students from Linguistics, Education, and the Language Departments (English, Languages, Literatures & Cultures, and Spanish &Portuguese).
+The SLAT Certificate is open to graduate students in any graduate program at UF.
+This certificate covers Second Language Acquisition and Teaching (SLAT) for a variety of languages, including English, and is intended to attract students from Linguistics, Education, and the language departments (English, Languages, Literatures & Cultures, and Spanish & Portuguese).

 Admission